JeannieFallon/lexicon/docs/setup.md

 # Lexicon Setup Guide

 Lexicon is a portable, offline coding assistant that runs from a USB stick using local LLMs.
-This guide walks you through setup on a freshly unboxed USB key.
+This guide walks you through full setup procedures, including USB key prep.

 ## System Requirements